What operating systems are compatible with LIWC-22?

 - For Macs that have an Intel processor, LIWC-22 should work with any version of macOS starting with Big Sur and later.
-Some users may be able to run LIWC-22 on earlier versions of MacOS, however, we can not guaranteec compatibility with older MacOS releases.
-For Macs that have the newer Apple M1 processor, LIWC-22 will work with any version of macOS starting with Big Sur or later.
+Some users may be able to run LIWC-22 on earlier versions of macOS, however, we can not guarantee compatibility with older macOS releases.
+For Macs that have the newer Apple M1 or M2 processors, LIWC-22 will work with any version of macOS starting with Big Sur or later.

 - Desktop versions of Ubuntu/Debian Linux.
 Note that, while we have tested the application on the "Desktop" releases of Ubuntu (20.04 and 22.04), that we cannot guarantee that LIWC-22 is compatible with other flavors of Linux, nor other Ubuntu/Debian variants.
 If you have success in running LIWC-22 on other distros, please let us know!

 Can I use LIWC-22 if I am not a researcher/student at a university?